Immersive Events and Experiences That Drive Behaviour Change

 Challenge

-How do organisations navigate complex, high-risk environments where no single solution exists?
-This week-long immersive experience challenged a London-based consultancy firm to develop a sustainable energy transition strategy for the Sellafield region, balancing economic, environmental, and political pressures.
+This week-long immersive experience challenged a London-based consultancy to design a sustainable energy transition strategy for the Sellafield region — balancing economic growth, environmental impact, and political pressure.

 Strategy